edemko/zedo/zedo/README.md

         - [ ] detected extension
     - [ ] maybe cache it in the db, but then the db becomes a bottleneck for finding things, where I think the filesystem can work in parallel
 - [ ] zedo always
-    - [x] if it's a source file, skip to build procedure's cleanup as success
     - [x] call out to the build procedure
     - [ ] parallelism
         - [ ] check if more that one job slot is available